zethon/ttvg/README.md

 ## How to Play

 Once the game has been built and you try to run it, then you might notice that it crashes.
-This is because you must tell the game where to find all of the assets (i.e. images, sound files, etc).
-You can specify where the resources are with the `--resources` or `-r` option on the command line
+This is because you must tell the game where to find all of the assets (i.e. images, sound files, etc) Eventually installers will install the resource files to appropriate locations where the executable will be able to find them automatically.
+For now you must manually tell the game where the resources are with the `--resources` or `-r` command line parameter.
+For example:

 ```
 tooter -r c:\source\ttvg\resources
 ```

+The path specificied should be the `resources` path in this repo on your local system.

 ## Licensing